phelipeavila/verademo-python/README.md

     pip install -r requirements.txt
     python manage.py runserver

-To be able to use the fortune feature in tools (UNIX exclusive), run this:
+To be able to use the fortune feature in tools (Linux exclusive), run this before running server:
     apt-get install -y fortune-mod

 Navigate to: `http://127.0.0.1:8000`